National Green Tribunal stays Aranmula project

 E.S.A Maps: State seeks more time from Centre

-The State government has requested the Ministry of Environment and Forests (MoEF) for more time to receive objections and suggestions to the cadastral-level ESA (Ecologically Sensitive Area) maps published on the website of the Kerala State Biodiversity Board (KSBB).
+T. Nandakumar Thiruvananthapuram, May 19, 2014 The Hindu, May 19, 2014 The State government has requested the Ministry of Environment and Forests (MoEF) for more time to receive objections and suggestions to the cadastral-level ESA (Ecologically Sensitive Area) maps published on the website of the Kerala State Biodiversity...

 Read more »